What is a Therapy Group?

 "I will be verbally attacked or ganged up on by the leaders or other group members."

 One of the most important issues within group therapy is that group members feel safe.
 Your group leaders are there to help develop and facilitate a safe environment.
 We know that feedback can often be difficult to hear and as group members come to trust and accept one another, they generally experience feedback as a sign of caring.
 One of the benefits of group therapy is the opportunity to receive feedback from others in a supportive environment.
 It is rare to find friends who will gently point out how you might be behaving in ways that hurt yourself or others, but this is precisely what group can offer.

 "Group therapy is second-best to individual therapy."

-Group therapy is being recommended to you because your intake counselor believes that it is the best way to address your concerns.
+Group therapy is being recommended to you because your intake counselor or individual therapist believes that it is the best way to address your concerns.
 We do not put people into group therapy because we don't have space in individual therapy, or because we want to save time.
 We offer several types of group and we only add members to a group if both you and the group leaders believe it would be a good fit.
-Your intake counselor can discuss with you why group is what we recommend for you.
+Your counselor can discuss with you why group is what we recommend for you.

 "I'm not comfortable talking in groups; I'll never be able to share in a group."

 This is a very common concern and believe it or not, many people are anxious about being able to talk in group.
 In our experience, within a few sessions most people find that themselves comfortable enough to begin talking and sharing in the group.
 Everyone in the group was a new member at some point, so you will most likely get a lot of support opening up at your own pace.